akgraner/smythos-studio/DOCKER_COMPOSE.md

-# Docker Setup Guide for SmythOS UI
+# Docker Setup Guide for SmythOS Studio

-This guide explains how to run SmythOS UI using Docker, both with the standalone Dockerfile and the complete docker compose setup.
+This guide explains how to run SmythOS Studio using Docker, both with the standalone Dockerfile and the complete docker compose setup.

 ## Contents